 “I refuse to believe that!”

 The balcony was the perfect perch to snoop.
-Henry had Jackson Room seats for nearly three years, and in all that time, she had yet to miss a show.
-She had also yet to miss a chance to gather gossip for the girls on Thursday evening.
+Henry had Jackson Room seats for nearly three years, and in all that time, she hadn’t missed a show.
+She had also hadn’t missed a chance to gather gossip for the girls on Thursday evening.
 Tonight was going to be a gold mine.
 Margaret felt it in the air.

 “Just wait until the girls hear about the good doctor,” she exclaimed under hushed breath.
 She continued to scan the room.

-Henry went back to reading the playbill, trying to ignore his wife’s gaudy abuse of the balcony.
+Henry went back to reading the playbill, trying to ignore his wife’s vulgar abuse of the balcony.
 She didn’t seem to care.
 He was always such a bore.

 “Can you believe they got the great great grandson of Evan Gorga to reprise the role of Rodolfo?
 What a triumph!”